Regional Guide

 Is Central Asia safe for tourists?

-Central Asia is one of the world's most-visited travel regions and is generally safe with proper preparation.
-Our database documents 58+ tourist scams across 6 destinations in 3 countries.
-Scam activity is rated moderate overall.
+Central Asia is visited by millions of tourists annually and is generally safe with preparation.
+Our database documents 75+ tourist scams across 6 destinations in 3 countries.
+Scam activity is rated lower overall.
 The most common risks are street scams, money & atm scams, tour & activities scams.
-Reviewing specific warnings for your destination before travel significantly reduces your risk.
+Reviewing destination-specific warnings before travel significantly reduces your risk.

 What are the most common tourist scams in Central Asia?

 The most frequently documented scams across Central Asia are Street Scams, Money & ATM Scams, Tour & Activities, Accommodation Scams, Taxi & Transport.
-Samarkand has the highest documented scam count in the region with 13 reported incidents.
-Scam operators typically target tourists near transit hubs, major attractions, and busy markets.
+Bukhara has the highest documented scam count in the region with 14 reported incidents.
+These scam types are consistent across most Central Asia destinations, making category-specific research an efficient way to prepare.

 Which destination in Central Asia has the most tourist scams?

-Samarkand (Uzbekistan) has the highest number of documented tourist scams in Central Asia with 13 recorded incidents in our database.
-Other high-risk destinations include Almaty, Kazakhstan and Tashkent, Uzbekistan.
+Bukhara (Uzbekistan) has the highest number of documented tourist scams in Central Asia with 14 recorded incidents.
+Other high-activity destinations include Bishkek (14), Samarkand (13), Astana (13).

 How can I stay safe from scams in Central Asia?

-The most effective protection in Central Asia is knowing the specific scams used before you arrive.
-Key precautions: use app-based transport instead of street taxis, verify prices before agreeing to any service, keep valuables secured in crowded areas, and be cautious of unsolicited help or attention near tourist sites.
-Review the detailed warnings for each destination you plan to visit.
+The most effective protection in Central Asia is destination-specific preparation.
+Key precautions: use app-based transport instead of street taxis, verify prices before agreeing to any service, keep valuables secured in crowded tourist areas, and be cautious of unsolicited help from strangers near attractions.
+Review the detailed warnings for each city you plan to visit — scam tactics vary by destination even within the same country.

 Editorial note: Scam warnings for Central Asia are compiled from government travel advisories (US State Dept, UK FCDO, Australian DFAT), verified news sources, and traveler reports.
 Read our methodology →